priyambadaanand/App-Rating-Prediction-Model-using-Python/README.md

 Steps to perform:

-Load the data file using pandas.
+1.Load the data file using pandas.

-Check for null values in the data.
+2.Check for null values in the data.
 Get the number of null values for each column.

-Drop records with nulls in any of the columns.
+3.Drop records with nulls in any of the columns.

-Variables seem to have incorrect type and inconsistent formatting.
+4.Variables seem to have incorrect type and inconsistent formatting.
 You need to fix them:

-Size column has sizes in Kb as well as Mb.
+4.1 Size column has sizes in Kb as well as Mb.
 To analyze, you’ll need to convert these to numeric.

-Extract the numeric value from the column
+4.2 Extract the numeric value from the column

-Multiply the value by 1,000, if size is mentioned in Mb
+4.3 Multiply the value by 1,000, if size is mentioned in Mb

-Reviews is a numeric field that is loaded as a string field.
+4.4 Reviews is a numeric field that is loaded as a string field.
 Convert it to numeric (int/float).

-Installs field is currently stored as string and has values like 1,000,000+.
+4.5 Installs field is currently stored as string and has values like 1,000,000+.

-Treat 1,000,000+ as 1,000,000
+4.6 Treat 1,000,000+ as 1,000,000

-remove ‘+’, ‘,’ from the field, convert it to integer
+4.7 remove ‘+’, ‘,’ from the field, convert it to integer

-Price field is a string and has $ symbol.
+4.8 Price field is a string and has $ symbol.
 Remove ‘$’ sign, and convert it to numeric.

-5. Sanity checks:
+5.Sanity checks:

 Average rating should be between 1 and 5 as only these values are allowed on the play store.
 Drop the rows that have a value outside this range.